-So how can you snatch yourself one of these positions in over 60 locations worldwide and become Facebook’s next employee?
+So how can you snatch yourself a position at one of their 60 offices worldwide and become Facebook’s next Product Manager?

 Skills needed at Facebook